 Rough Word Counts

-- Fact sheet - 200 words / one page with bullets
+- Fact sheet: 200 words, or one page with bullets

 It's Not Always About the Word Count

-- Media relations.
-Don't discount this option, earned media is the best media in my opinion, but someone has to take the time to reach out to the influencers in your industry.
+- Media relations: Don't discount this option, earned media is the best media, but someone has to take the time to reach out to the influencers in your industry.

-- Reputation management.
-Very few companies can be without this since the invention of the internet.
-If it's online, most believe it to be true, so you have to be monitoring your companies brand and reputation at all times.
+- Reputation management: Very few companies can be without this since the invention of the internet.
+If it's online, most believe it to be true, so you have to be monitoring your company's brand and reputation at all times.

 How Long Does It Take, and How Much Does It Cost?

 Press releases and other products meant to inform are straightforward and easier to write.
-It takes longer -- and costs more -- to do harder, persuasive work, like letters to the editor, op-eds, and speeches.
+It takes longer and costs more to do harder, more persuasive work, like letters to the editor, op-eds, and speeches.